Rokyyz/Unit3/project/documentation.md

             root.update_amount_text()
 ```

-I utilised an MDTextField similar to this one for my client's application.
-On the apps page, there are text boxes called MDTextFields that let users enter data using their keyboard.
-This is a crucial component of the application's user interface for my customer since it enables them to enter any data they desire into the system.
-I became aware that there is a good possibility that users will enter data into the MDTextField incorrectly when I was programming the MDTextFields.
-As previously mentioned, I have helper text, so if the user forgets to enter a piece of information, a red helper text error will appear to direct the user.
+I implemented also an MDTextField for my client's application.
+On the application, there are text boxes called MDTextFields that let users enter data using their keyboard serving as a manual input for the data required.
+This is a crucial component of the application's user interface for my customer, since it enables them to enter any data they desire into the system.
+I became aware that there is a good possibility that users will enter data into the MDTextField incorrectly or not enter it at all when programming the MDTextFields.
+As a result of this realization, I added helper text next to these input fields, so if the user forgets to enter a piece of information or enters it incorrectly, in a non-matching manner, a red helper text error will appear to inform the user.

 ### MDCheckbox